Sexual Harassment Policy (includes Sexual Violence/Assault)

 - Promptly and thoroughly investigate complaints of sexual harassment;

-- Promptly and effectively respond to discriminatory sexual harassment, especially sexual violence/assault;
+- Promptly and effectively respond to discriminatory sexual harassment, including sexual violence/assault;

 - Take immediate steps to eliminate discriminatory sexual harassment, prevent its recurrence, and address its effects;